ChengHsunTai/SICK_Lidar_Localization/TCP/README.md

 ### CoLa2

-CoLa2(Command Language 2) is an protocol from SICK, but actually, it use TCP/IP to communicate with LiDAR_LOC, nothing special.
+SICK's CoLa2(Command Language 2) protocol uses standard TCP/IP for communication with the LiDAR_LOC system, making it straightforward and nothing out of the ordinary.

 Following the steps below.

 * 1.

 ## Reference